elixir-lang/elixir/lib/elixir/pages/Compatibility and Deprecations.md

 In order to continue evolving the language without introducing breaking changes, Elixir will rely on deprecations to demote certain practices and promote new ones.
 Our deprecation policy is outlined in the ["Deprecations" section](#deprecations).

-Elixir binaries are guaranteed to be backwards compatible within the same branch.
-Code compiled with v1.0 shall work with Elixir v1.0.1 runtime but code compiled with Elixir v1.0 should be recompiled to work from Elixir v1.1.0 onwards.
-The Mix build tool automatically tracks those changes.

 The only exception to the rules above are experimental features, which will be explicitly marked as such, and do not provide any compatibility guarantee until they are stabilized.

 ## Compatibility between Elixir and Erlang/OTP